anannyaumesh/llm-failure-mode-explorer/README.md

 Example 2:

 Prompt:
-"What is the capital of Australia?"
+"What is (23 \* 47) + 18?"

 Model Output:
-Returned incorrect or semantically mismatched answer
+Returned incorrect numerical result → reasoning failure

 ---

 ## Limitations

-- Evaluation relies on heuristic and semantic similarity thresholds
+- Evaluation relies on heuristic rules and semantic similarity thresholds
-- Short, correct answers (e.g., numeric outputs) may be misclassified
+- Correct answers with different representations (e.g., units or phrasing) may be misclassified
+- Abstentions may be incorrectly flagged as hallucinations
 - Dataset size is limited

 ---